tilln/jmeter-wssecurity/README.md

 ### Post-Processor

+The SOAP Message Decrypter takes a sampler's response data as input, expecting a SOAP message with WS-Security header, and decrypts the payload based on the content of a given keystore.
+This requires the Private Key Password of the encryption certificate.

+Note that validation operations, such as signature validation, will also be performed in addition to decryption (due to the way the underlying wss4j library is implemented).
+Any such validations will currently fail if key information are not present.
+For example, should the response message include a symmetric signature token, the SOAP Message Decrypter has no means of retrieving the secret key required for validation and will fail with an exception.

-Any WS-Security related exception encountered by the SOAP Message Decrypter while trying to decrypt a response message will cause the sampler to fail and will create an [assertion](http://jmeter.apache.org/usermanual/component_reference.html#assertions) result, effectively behaving like an implicit assertion.
+Any WS-Security related exception encountered by the SOAP Message Decrypter while trying to decrypt or validate a response message will cause the sampler to fail and will create an [assertion](http://jmeter.apache.org/usermanual/component_reference.html#assertions) result, effectively behaving like an implicit assertion.